The Bayesian Separation Principle for Data-driven Control: Conclusion

 \section{Conclusion}

-In this paper we have explored the existence and role of a separation principle for control and identification.
-By focusing on model predictive control, we have clarified that the separation principle holds universally in a Bayesian setting, i.e.~regardless of data size, and asymptotically in Fisherian setting.
-We further discussed how to cast MPC in a non-parametric Gaussian regression framework and how to exploit the Bayesian separation principle to establish explicit, computationally tractable expressions for the control cost and optimal input sequence.
-The controllers designed by leveraging this approach exhibit superior performance compared to traditional design techniques, as illustrated by our numerical experiments.
+In this paper, we explored the existence and role of a separation principle between identification and control design.
+By focusing on model predictive control, we argued that such separation principle holds asymptotically in the number of data in a Fisherian setting and also for finite data in a Bayesian setting.
+We further discussed how to cast MPC within a non-parametric Gaussian regression framework and how to exploit the separation principle to establish explicit, computationally tractable expressions for the control cost and optimal input sequence.
+The control inputs designed by leveraging this approach may exhibit superior performance compared to both nominal, uncertainty-agnostic techniques and alternative uncertainty-aware formulations, as illustrated by our numerical experiments.
+Throughout the paper we also provided precise definitions for commonly used terminology in the data-driven control literature.